 What is open payment and how does it work?

 Open payment allows customers to use a bank card (debit or credit card) or a mobile wallet on their smart phone or watch to pay their fare.
 Customers can simply tap the physical bank card or their smart device on the faregate or farebox and enter the rail station or board the vehicle.
-Open payment is used widely at retailers and restaurants and on many of the world’s largest transit agencies including MTA in New York City and will be especially convenient for international visitors during the 2026 FIFA World Cup.
+Open payment is used widely at retailers and restaurants and by many of the world’s largest transit agencies including MTA in New York City and will be especially convenient for international visitors during the 2026 FIFA World Cup.

 How do I receive a new Breeze card?

-Beginning April 2026, customers can purchase new cards at Breeze vending machines, Ride Stores, Reduced Fare offices, and pop-up locations systemwide.
+Beginning March 28, 2026, customers can purchase new cards at Breeze vending machines, Ride Stores, Reduced Fare offices, and pop-up locations systemwide.

 Can I still use cash to pay my fare?